 How to Use a Weighted Hula Hoop

 So, how's the hoop?
-If you're interested in getting one, there are some things to keep in mind.
+If you're still interested in buying and trying one, there are some things to keep in mind.

 Don't wear a loose shirt.
 While you'll probably want to wear something unless you don't mind the tabs twisting on your bare skin (not recommended), a shirt can bunch up if it's not tucked in.
-So tuck (or wear a long shirt).
+So tuck (or wear a more form-fitting shirt).

 Some models are noisy.
 Really noisy.
-Newer models have solved the extremely loud sound of the weight rotating in the track, which isn't the most beautiful clack-clack-clack sound ever, but if you opt for an older model, just be prepared.
+Newer models have solved the extremely loud sound of the weight rotating in the track.
+If you opt for an older model, be prepared.
 If you work out to music or by watching a TV show, you'll have to turn up the volume.
 If you live in an apartment, apologize to the neighbors in advance.

 Make sure you have a lot of space.
-So, you're spinning two pounds of sand hidden in a hard plastic ball around your waist.
+You're spinning two pounds of sand hidden in a hard plastic ball around your waist.
 Step away from anything fragile.
-Or even stuff you don't want to leave a bulb-sized dent on for all posterity.

 You can change the weight.
 See that seam in the middle of the weight?
 Just unscrew it and you'll find a bag of sand inside.
-Adjust as needed.
-Some hoops also have ways to adjust the length of the string hanging from the weight (if yours doesn't, you can tie knots, too).
-This is a way to change how you can keep the weight moving (and make it potentially easier or harder).
+Adjust as needed to make the exercise easier or harder.
+Some hoops also have ways to adjust the length of the string hanging from the weight — if yours doesn't, you can tie knots.

 Find something to do with your hands.
-As with a real hula hoop, you have to raise your arms above your waist (in this case, so you don't get hit by that two-pound weight).
-Some people hold light weights in each hand, put their hands on their head, but improvise.
-It's a good workout for your arms either way.
+As with a real hula hoop, you have to raise your arms above your waist.
+As previously noted, this exercise targets the mid-section ... and not much else.
+Some people hold light weights in each hand or raise their arms over their head.
+Improvise to find out what works best for you.

-Speaking of that weight .
-Just don't forget you have a weight spinning around at high speeds (potentially), so slowing down instead of stopping suddenly is recommended.
-Also, don't lower your arms while that weight is zipping around.
+Speaking of that weight ... slow down gradually.
+Don't forget you have a weight spinning around at high speeds, so slowing down instead of stopping suddenly is recommended.
+Also, don't lower your arms while that weight is still zipping around.